CodeLikeAGirl29/react-tailwindcss/README.md

 # Galaxy Ventures

-Galaxy Ventures Project with Tailwind is a web application designed to simplify and enhance the process of creating and managing blogs.
+Galaxy Ventures is a multi-page React project with Tailwind is a web application designed to simplify and enhance the process of creating and managing blogs.
 It leverages the power of React with Tailwind CSS to deliver a modern and user-friendly blogging platform.

 ### Key Features: